Attic Fan Installation Cost

 Usually Includes: Attic fan, Installation Hardware, Supplies and Labor

 Attic vent fans, whether they are gable mounted, solar powered, un-powered, or roof mounted, are installed in the attic space of your home to circulate and vent the hot air from the attic during the summer months.
 Attic fans also promote better air circulation and ventilation all year round.
 Attic fans are often installed by Handymen, Electricians, Roofers or HVAC Contractors in less than 4 hours, and are often taken-on as a DIY project by fairly handy homeowners as well.
-It’s very common to have an attic fan installed at the same time as your central air conditioner, furnace or heat pump, or even when you have a new roof installed.
+It’s very common to complete the installation of an attic fan while installing a central air conditioner, heat pump or furnace, or even when you have a new roof installed.

-In this Installation Cost Guide, we’ll help you understand what to expect when you have an attic fan installed in your home.
+In this Installation Cost Guide, we will lead you through the process and explain what to expect when you have an attic fan installed in your home.
 We’ll cover the most common tools that are used during the project, ways you can save money, as well as the items usually included in the attic fan installation cost.

 Items Usually Included in Installation Price

-The items and tasks below are usually included in the cost to install an attic fan.
+The items and tasks below will most likely be included in the final cost of installing an attic fan.
 Since there are several types of attic fans, we’ll mention it when an item is only applicable to a specific types.

 - Properly Sized Attic Fan, regardless of the type